If you are researching the history of buildings in Fairfax County, Virginia, you will find these suggested resources useful.

-The public can access CPAN at several offices at the Fairfax County Courthouse:
+The public can access CPAN in the Virginia Room during opening hours and at several offices at the Fairfax County Courthouse:

 A former owner could also have acquired the land as a result of a partition when the previous owner died with or without a will.
 Many chancery court records can be found on the Library of Virginia's Chancery Records Index.

 Lusk/TRW REDI Fairfax County real estate sales directory, VREF 333.33 L 1953-1995, provides names of property buyers and sellers.
 Other volumes have slightly different titles, but all have the subject “Real property Virginia Fairfax County Periodicals.”
 They cover the years 1996-1997 and 1999-2002.

 Discover the meanings of terms found in deeds in:

 Consult The Historical Newspaper Index, which contains over one million records from ten local Fairfax County newspapers.
 Search Last Name AND house.
 Select “search entire subject field”).

 Search Fairfax County Public Library's catalog for books about places, villages, towns, or neighborhoods.
 Search the catalog for “Subject “ - ”place name (Va.)--history”